 Through nearly 40 years of representing accident victims and families, GJEL has shown that many injuries suffered on the roads are preventable.
 Our efforts to improve traffic safety extend far beyond the legal process.
 We sponsor organizations such as the California Bicycle Coalition to advocate for safe and viable transportation alternatives.
 When we learn about traffic safety risks, we encourage friends and neighbors to stay out of harm’s way.

-Why San Jose?
+Why San Jose personal injury attorneys?
 It has been the third-most dangerous city in California for traffic safety, according to the latest statewide data reported by the California Highway Patrol.
 Only Los Angeles and San Diego have logged more injuries.

 Where to get traffic safety data